Hesperian Health Guides

 Herpes and pregnancy

-It is possible for herpes to be passed from mother to baby, usually during delivery if the mother has vaginal sores at the time of birth.
+It is possible for herpes to be passed from mother to baby, usually during birth if the mother has vaginal sores at that time.
 A first-time infection during pregnancy is even more likely to pass to the baby.
 For this reason, a woman in labor with an active herpes sore should give birth in a hospital, usually by caesarean surgery.
 Risk can be reduced or prevented by treating a first-time herpes outbreak immediately with acyclovir, whenever during pregnancy it occurs.
-A woman who already has had herpes and experienced an outbreak during pregnancy can use acyclovir daily during the last month of pregnancy.
+A woman who already has herpes and experienced an outbreak during pregnancy can use acyclovir daily during the last month of pregnancy.

 MW Ch18 Page 333-1.png

-HPV is a virus that can cause warts to grow on the genitals or anus.
+Warts on the genitals or anus are caused by a virus (human papillomavirus, HPV).
 It is possible to have warts and not know it, especially if they are growing inside the vagina or inside the tip of the penis.
 The warts are not dangerous, but they can be uncomfortable.

 Signs of genital warts